 You will be informed by your module leader/outline at the start of the term.
 Please also see information on the copy of the front cover of your exam available on KEATS, shortly before the exam.
-This can be found in the 'Law Undergraduate General Information' course which all students should have on their homepage.

 An Open Book exam allows students to bring in any documents/texts they wish.
 These may have writing on them.
 NO electronic devices are allowed.